jhpyle/docassemble/_docs/packages.md

 ![PyPI Install]({{ site.baseurl }}/img/pypi-install.png){: .maybe-full-width }

+Once a version of a package is installed on [PyPI], it exists there permanently.
+When you install a version of a package on [PyPI], the version will automatically increment.

-# Running interviews from installed packages
+# <a name="running"></a>Running interviews from installed packages

 Once a **docassemble** extension package is installed, you can start using its interviews.
 For example, if you installed `docassemble.baseball`, and there was an interview file in that package called `questions.yml`, you would point your browser to `http://localhost/?i=docassemble.baseball:data/questions/questions.yml` (substituting the actual domain and base URL of your **docassemble** site).
+Note that a URL like this is different from the URL you see when you are running an interview in the [Playground] ([see above](#playground)).

+For more information about starting **docassemble** interviews, see [how you run a **docassemble** interview].

 # <a name="updating"></a>Updating Python packages